 Tape Measurement – Tape Measure tool helps you to calculate the length of a component along a line.
 It is typically used to calculate the total length of a wire harness or the curved edges of asymmetrical components.

 Surface Area Measurement – Area measurement tool helps you to calculate the total surface area of the selected surface.
 By holding the Control key during selection, you can calculate the area of multiple surfaces.

 Using this button you can narrow down among the entities available for selection during measurement.
 This is useful in complex models with lots of geometric entities and to simplify selection

 Analyze – Analyze is a tool to quickly give you a snapshot of the components top attributes.
-This could include the bounding box dimensions (also called the envelope dimensions), density, mass and surface area of components along with BOM attributes like instances in the assembly.
+This includes the bounding box dimensions (also called the envelope dimensions or extent dimensions), density, mass and surface area of components along with BOM attributes like instances in the assembly.